Carl-Elkhoury/Online-MarketPlace/README.md

 # Online-MarketPlace
-An Online marketplace coded in expressjs framework and firebase for databases
+An Online marketplace coded in expressjs framework and firebase for the database